Spicemad's Chilli Pepper Hall of Flame

 Trinidad Moruga Scorpion

-Species: Capsicum chinense | Pungency: Super Hot
+Species: Capsicum chinense | Pungency: Nuclear

-Trinidad may be known for its African and Indian cultures and its brightly coloured carnivals, but it's also home to the fiery queen known as the Trinidad Moruga Scorpion.
-Once identified as the hottest chilli in the world and the first one to ever surpass the 2 million Scoville mark, you need to be very careful when handling this one because she has a real sting in her tail!
-Just eating a tiny piece of Moruga Scorpion is like licking the sun.
-The look on your diner's faces after they've sampled a hot sauce containing a few of these Trinidadian firebombs will be like that of a cross between Mick Jagger chewing on a wasp and that of an angry middle-aged mother of four from a rough council estate who's just had her fourth visit of the week from the police.
-Aside from being a great superhot chilli to use in phall curry, paste made from Moruga Scorpion chillies is also a very effective deterrent for idiots who want to mess with the wing mirrors on your car.
+Trinidad may be famous for its African and Indian cultures and its brightly coloured carnivals, but it's also home to a very frightening hermaphrodite with a real sting in its tail!
+Hailing from the backyards of Trinidadian masochists and once identified as the hottest chilli pepper in the world and the first one to ever surpass the 2 million Scoville mark, the chemical warfare agent known as the Trinidad Moruga Scorpion has a ferocious heat and is capable of completely disabling its prey.
+Like the lovechild of Satan and a murder hornet, just eating a tiny slither of this tropical wonder is like licking the sun.
+The expression on most people's faces after sampling this one is like that of a cross between Mick Jagger chewing on a wasp and that of an angry middle-aged mother of four from a rough housing estate who's just had her fourth visit of the week from the police.